-Below are a sample of the projects I am or have been involved with; they reflect my specific commitments to inclusive, liberatory K-12 public education; immigration justice; and expanding access to literature and knowledge through translation and writing for the public.
+Below are a sample of the projects I am or have been involved with; they reflect my specific commitments to inclusive, liberatory K-12 public education and access to higher education; immigration justice; and expanding access to literature and knowledge through translation and writing for the public.

 As a Mellon Engaged Scholar Initiative Fellow, I have been selected to dedicate a postdoctoral year at UT-Austin to the design and execution of a project in public scholarship.
 I will be working in partnership with local public schools, nonprofits, and UT undergraduate students to produce and distribute an open-access, self-led guide to writing the college essay, directed at first-generation prospective college students as well as historically underrepresented and structurally disadvantaged students more broadly.